Our Progress

 This work is being led by the Cardiff and Vale Amplifying Prevention Board

-Move More Eat Well Plan
+Move More Eat Well Plan/Good Food and Movement

 The Move More, Eat Well Plan was developed in partnership by the Vale of Glamorgan Public Services Board, Cardiff Public Services Board and the Cardiff and the Vale Regional Partnership Board (RPB) and aligns to the Welsh Government’s Healthy Weight: Healthy Wales Strategy.
-This strategy sets out four key themes: Healthy Environments, Healthy Settings, Healthy People, Leadership and Enabling Change through which to achieve long-term healthy change across Wales.
-The Move More, Eat Well Plan supports the delivery of this Strategy by encouraging, supporting and enabling people to be more active and have a healthier diet in Cardiff and the Vale.

 This work is being led by the Cardiff and Vale Public Health Team and more information about Move More, Eat Well is available on the Move More Eat Well website